jxe/vpm/vpm.md

 Similar sentiments followed, in @Arrow1951, @Sen1977, @Anderson2001, etc. As an information basis for welfare, optimality, social choice, etc, revealed preference has been much critiqued.

- All the same, it's hard to see how to move away from it without paternalism: people know best for their own lives---shouldn't we trust their choices, and avoid imposing "better values" from above?
+ All the same, it's hard to see how to move away from it, without paternalism: if people know best for their own lives---shouldn't we trust their choices as the final proof of their intentions?
+How else can we avoid imposing "better values" from above?

 One way to respond is to say that people *do* know best, and have wise values, but that their revealed preferences aren't the last word on those values.
-But to establish this, you'd want another source of information on people's values---one that retains much of the resolution, robustness, simplicity, and universality of preference.
+But to establish this, you'd want another source of information on people's values---one that retains much of the resolution, robustness, universal applicability, and democratic simplicity of preference.

 I'll develop such an information source here, by taking two 'steps back' from revealed preference, widening the information collected.
 Then I'll argue that my new source corresponds with one definition of "values" used in common speech.
 Finally, I'll show how this new source can be used in social choice and welfare calculations.